|pollution risk forecasting

 This includes assessments of sewage debris, animal faeces, litter and oil or tar.

-At Prestatyn, data are available for the three year assessment period from 2013-2015.
+At Prestatyn, data are available for the four year assessment period from 2014-2017.

 Sewage debris was observed in trace amounts on less than ten per cent of occasions.